 Learn more about good and bad debt and how to develop a sound debt management strategy.

 How Much Credit Card Debt Is Too Much?

 How can you determine if your current level of credit card debt is too much?
 Another helpful financial gauge used to monitor credit card debt is your credit utilization ratio, which is the percentage of credit you are currently using compared to the total credit you have available (referred to as revolving credit).
 Let’s say you have three credit cards with $10,000, $8,000 and $7,000 credit lines, respectively — for a total of $25,000.
 Your total credit card debt is $10,000, which means you are utilizing 40% ($10,000/$25,000) of your available credit.
 According to CNBC, it’s commonly recommended to keep your credit utilization ratio below 30% so you can maintain a higher credit score to get better terms and interest rates on loans and other credit cards.
 With this in mind, a 40% credit utilization ratio could be a good indication that you may have too much credit card debt.
 If your credit utilization ratio is high, you probably have a high DTI ratio, too — another warning sign that your credit card debt may be excessive.
-Other indications that you might have too much credit card debt, according to U.S. News & World Report, include paying off your credit card debt using other credit cards, paying only minimum payments on your balances, maxing out your lines of credit and realizing your credit card debt payments are nearing the total you spend on your other monthly bills.
+Other indications that you might have too much credit card debt include paying off your credit card debt using other credit cards, paying only minimum payments on your balances, not being able to save up an emergency fund and being denied for new credit.

 What Happens If You Have Too Much Debt?